Definable tree property for uncountable regular cardinals: Introduction

-We continue \cite{daghighi-pourmahdian} and \cite{leshem} and prove a global consistency result, by producing a model of $\ZFC$ in which definable tree property holds at all uncountable regular cardinals.
-Our result solves a question of \cite{daghighi-pourmahdian} and provides an answer to the definable version of Magidor's question. \begin{theorem} Assume $\kappa$ is a supercompact cardinal and $\lambda > \kappa$ is measurable.
-Then there is a generic extension $W$ of the universe in which the following hold: \begin{itemize} \item [(a)] $\kappa$ remain inaccessible. \item [(b)] Definable tree property holds at all uncountable regular cardinals less than $\kappa$. \end{itemize} In particular the rank initial segment $W_\kappa$ of $W$ is a model of $\ZFC$ in which definable tree property holds at all uncountable regular cardinals. \end{theorem} \begin{remark} We can weaken the large cardinal strength of $\lambda$ to a $\Pi^1_1$-reflecting cardinal. \end{remark} In Section \ref{some preliminaries}, we present some preliminaries and results that will be used in the proof of Theorem \ref{main theorem}.
-Then in Section \ref{proof of main theorem}, we complete the proof of Theorem \ref{main theorem}.
-We assume familiarity with the papers \cite{gitik-merimovich} and \cite{merimovich}.
+\begin{mainthm} Assume $\kappa$ is a supercompact cardinal and $\lambda > \kappa$ is measurable.
+Then there is a generic extension $W$ of the universe in which the following hold: \begin{enumerate} \item $\kappa$ remains inaccessible. \item Definable tree property holds at all uncountable regular cardinals less than $\kappa$. \end{enumerate} In particular, the rank initial segment $W_\kappa$ of $W$ is a model of $\ZFC$ in which definable tree property holds at all uncountable regular cardinals. \end{mainthm}

+Note that we have the flexibility to reduce the large cardinal strength of $\lambda$ to a $\Pi^1_1$-reflecting cardinal.

+This paper is organized as follows.
+In Section \ref{some preliminaries}, we fix some notation and conventions and present some preliminaries and results that will be used throughout the paper.
+In Section \ref{proof of main theorem}, we prove the Main Theorem \ref{main theorem}.
+We assume that the reader is familiar with the papers \cite{gitik-merimovich} and \cite{merimovich}, though we have provided some background from these papers in the next section.